top of page

 bks.mmea@gmail.com

-Dr. Brian Schneckenburger is Supervisor of Music and Dance for Baltimore County Public Schools.
-He currently serves as President of the Maryland Music Educators Association and as a Steering Committee member for the Teaching with Primary Sources project for the National Association for Music Education.
+Dr. Brian Schneckenburger is Music Specialist for Baltimore County Public Schools.
+He currently serves as Immediate Past President of the Maryland Music Educators Association and as a Steering Committee member for the Teaching with Primary Sources project for the National Association for Music Education.
 Brian also teaches adjunct in the music education department at Towson University.
 He received his Ph.D. in Curriculum & Instruction/Music Education from the University of Maryland, College Park.

 Otis L. Eldridge Jr. - Baltimore City